qbaghi/lisatutos/README.md

 ## Additional material

-* the LDC source codes and data sets can be found on the [LDC website](https://lisa-ldc.lal.in2p3.fr/ldc) after creating an account.
+* The LDC source codes and data sets can be found on the [LDC website](https://lisa-ldc.lal.in2p3.fr/ldc) after creating an account.
-* another tutorial on massive black hole binary data can be run on the same Google Colab session after the previous one has been run: https://colab.research.google.com/drive/148NnngmpzS5H73V8I3RF5miWTXpp_zGZ
+* Another tutorial on massive black hole binary data can be run on the same Google Colab session after the previous one has been run: https://colab.research.google.com/drive/148NnngmpzS5H73V8I3RF5miWTXpp_zGZ